 LUOA’s certificate program can also help enhance your student’s marketability with employers.
 In addition, these courses can be transferred into an associate or bachelor’s degree!

-In partnership with Liberty University’s School of Aeronautics, high school students are able to earn college credit while they work toward their private pilot’s license.
-The student must live close to one of our Flight Training Affiliates to be eligible.
-For more information, see our online brochure and call our admissions office at 866-418-8741.
+In partnership with Liberty University’s School of Aeronautics, LUOA high school students can earn college credit for aviation courses through the the A La Carte Dual Enrollment option while they work toward their private pilot’s license.
+Students must live close to one of our Flight Training Affiliates to be eligible.
+For more information, see our online brochure and call our admissions office at (866) 418-8741.

 Our academic advising team is composed of experienced, professional advisors who are dedicated to the success of your student.
 You can reach our academic advising team by phone at (866) 418-8741 or email at LUOAcurrentstudents@liberty.edu.

 If your student requires accommodations due to a disability or illness, please inform our team of academic advisors and email email@example.com for more information.